-Anxiety UK is committed to raising the awareness and understanding of anxiety disorders.
+Anxiety UK is committed to furthering and understanding of anxiety disorders through research.

 The Katharine and Harold Fisher Anxiety Research Fund.

-Over the years, Anxiety UK has supported researchers with a range of research projects by assisting for example, with participant recruitment through to collaborating directly on large research projects focused on improving treatment and services for people experiencing anxiety, stress and anxiety based depression.
-Anxiety UK is keen to develop and expand its interest and support for research into such conditions and in 2015 launched the ‘Katherine and Harold Fisher Anxiety Research Fund’, named after the charity’s founders.
+Over the years, Anxiety UK has supported researchers with a range of research projects by assisting with participant recruitment and collaborating directly on research projects focused on improving treatment and services for people experiencing anxiety, stress and anxiety-based depression.
+We are keen to develop and expand our interest and support for research into such conditions and, in 2015, launched the ‘Katherine and Harold Fisher Anxiety Research Fund’, named after the charity’s founders.

 Read more about the research fund here.

-In addition to the Katharine and Harold Fisher Anxiety Research Fund our aim is to help with research where possible and we receive many requests from individuals conducting research projects.
-If you are undertaking research in the field of anxiety disorders and would like to recruit participants for your study, or would like to have your research promoted, please complete the research submission form.
+If you are undertaking research in the field of anxiety, our aim is to help where possible.
+If you are undertaking research in the field of anxiety disorders and would like to recruit participants for your study, or would like to have your research promoted via our website/social media channels/Anxious Times magazine, please complete the research submission form.